-To resize the track to show more or less data, use the slider that appears if you hover over the bottom middle of the track data.
-This is visible in the left image above.
+To resize the track vertically, use the slider that appears if you hover over the bottom middle of the track data.
+You can also resize the track and change the amount of white space above/below the track using sliders in the Layout section.